Maine Paws for Veterans Leadership

 Meghan grew up in Pennsylvania and the Deep South and now lives in Brunswick with her husband, two sons, and rescue cat.
 In her free time, she enjoys spending time outdoors, vegan baking, gardening with native plants, attempting home improvement projects, and looking for bargains at flea markets and estate sales..

-Roger Stevens, Board Member
+Roger Stevens, Assistant Treasurer

 David Vaughn, Major USAF, Ret., Board Member